evandeilton/arxivsearcher/README.md

 ### Rate Limiting

-ArxivDownloader implements a rate limiting mechanism to respect arXiv's API usage policies.
+ArxivSearcher implements a rate limiting mechanism to respect arXiv's API usage policies.
 By default, it ensures at least 3 seconds between API requests.
 You can adjust this by modifying the `RATE_LIMIT_DELAY` in the `ArxivConfig` class if necessary.

 ### Caching